His Majesty's Theatre, Aberdeen

-His Majesty's Theatre in Aberdeen is the largest theatre in north-east Scotland, seating more than 1,400.
-The theatre is sited on Rosemount Viaduct, opposite the city's Union Terrace Gardens.
-It was designed by Frank Matcham and opened in 1906.
+His Majesty's Theatre is a theatre in Aberdeen, Scotland, and the largest in north-east Scotland, seating more than 1,400.
+It stands on Rosemount Viaduct, opposite the city's Union Terrace Gardens, and was designed by Frank Matcham and opened in 1906.

 History

-The granite-clad theatre is the brainchild of Robert Arthur, of Glasgow, who started his group of theatres in the 1880s focusing on Her Majesty`s Theatre, Dundee, and others in England.
-He took a lease of Her Majesty`s Opera House, Aberdeen (later named the Tivoli) in Guild Street from 1891 and started to look for a site to build one according to his own specifications.
-His plans for Rosemount Viaduct were submitted to Aberdeen City Council in 1901, construction starting in 1904, and completed in 1906.
+The granite-clad theatre is the brainchild of Robert Arthur, of Glasgow, who started his group of theatres in the 1880s focusing on Her Majesty's Theatre, Dundee, and others in England.
+He took a lease of Her Majesty's Opera House, Aberdeen (later named the Tivoli Theatre) on Guild Street from 1891 and started to look for a site to build one according to his own specifications.
+His plans for Rosemount Viaduct were submitted to Aberdeen City Council in 1901.
+Construction of the theatre started in 1904 and was completed in 1906.
+His Majesty's Theatre opened on 3 December 1906.

 Now with theatres in Scotland, and in England, such as the Theatre Royal, Newcastle, Robert Arthur floated his new company on the Stock Exchange in 1897.
 He staged the whole range of plays, opera, revues and pantomimes until the company ran out of funds in 1912.
 At this point Michael Simons of the Theatre Royal, Glasgow, chairman and founder of Howard & Wyndham Ltd, became chairman of the Robert Arthur group with the Arthur theatres now to be operated under the same directors and managers of Howard & Wyndham.

 Robert Arthur Theatres Ltd, through Michael Simons, sold the theatre in 1923 to Walter Gilbert, managing director of the Tivoli Theatre.
-On his death it was bought in 1932 by Councillor James F Donald, of cinema and dance hall note.
+On his death it was bought in 1932 by Councillor James F Donald, a prominent figure in the cinema and dance hall business.
 James Donald refurbished the venue and introduced features such as external neon lighting, a cinema projector and a revolving stage.
-Gilbert`s son and the Donald family managed it until 1939 when the ownership, programming and production passed to Howard & Wyndham Ltd (of which Peter Donald became a director) continuing until the late 1960s when Peter Donald and family bought it back.
+Gilbert's son and the Donald family managed it until 1939, when ownership, programming and production passed to Howard & Wyndham Ltd, of which Peter Donald became a director.
+This arrangement continued until the late 1960s, when Peter Donald and his family bought the theatre back.

-Unlike the London theatre, and similar to His Majesty's Theatre in Perth, Western Australia the Aberdeen theatre did not change its title to Her Majesty's during Elizabeth II's reign.
+Unlike the London theatre, and similar to His Majesty's Theatre in Perth, Western Australia, the Aberdeen theatre did not change its title to Her Majesty's during Elizabeth II's reign.
 These two theatres remained the only two in the world to bear that name during the Queen's reign.

 Aberdeen City Council bought the theatre in 1975, the Council duly allocating £3.5 million to ensure the building's survival.
 After 23 months of closure the theatre was reopened in 1982 by King Charles III (then Prince Charles, Duke of Rothesay).